 When we teach that the Corinthian believers struggled with a culture that was oppose to Christianity in this way, we someone imply that things were better in Ephesus or Rome.
 That is absolutely not the case!
 All Christians struggled to relate this new faith to the culture in which they live, in A.D.
 55 Corinth or modern America.

-In fact, I think the problem in Corinth was not that the city was ‘sinful,” but that the church had members who were wealthy and powerful.
-The problems reflected in the letters to the Corinthians are not the result of living in a city full of sinners who tempting the pure-at-heart Christians.
-The real problem was Christians insisting on living as wealthy powerful members of the Greco-Roman world, not as humble servants of other believers in Christ.
+I think the problem in Corinth was not that the city was sexually immoral, but that the church members were wealthy and powerful and behaved like wealthy and powerful Romans.
+The problems reflected in the letters to the Corinthians are not the result of living in a city full of sinners who tempting pure-at-heart Christians.
+The problem was Christians insisting on living as wealthy powerful members of the Roman world, not as humble servants of other believers in Christ.

 If we are going to accurately preach Corinthians, we need to stop relating the city of Corinth to San Francisco or Las Vegas.
 Rather, we need to start comparing the church at Corinth to the (wealthy, politically powerful) American church.

 Bibliography: John Lanci, “The Stones Don’t Speak and the Texts Tell Lies: Sacred Sex at Corinth.”
 Pages 205-220 in Daniel N. Schowalter and Steven J. Friesen, eds.
 Urban Religion in Roman Corinth: Interdisciplinary Approaches.
 Harvard University Press, 2005.